BillJr99/Ursinus-CS376/_pages/Projects/proj-syscallprocess.md

 ### Task 5: Implementing Thread Join

-Write a syscall called `myjoin` that also takes a process ID called `target`, and becomes `TASK_UNINTERRUPTIBLE` until that process exits.
+Write a syscall called `myjoin` that also takes a process ID called `target`, and becomes `TASK_INTERRUPTIBLE` until that process exits.
 You will want to do this by using the `sleep_on` and `wake_up` family of methods.

 You will know when the process exists because it will call `do_exit()` (which already exists in `kernel/exit.c`) -- so `do_exit()` can check to see if a pid is joined (create a data strucutre of your choice to maintain this information).
 You may restrict your implementation such that at most one process may join to a given process.
 You can add this information to the `task_struct` data structure in `sched.h`, and initialize any values in `do_fork()` in `kernel/fork.c`.  **Note that the process is called `p` in `do_fork()`, and `tsk` in `do_exit()`, as opposed to `current`, since these functions manipulate those structures!**